 5. To Serve Man (from The Twilight Zone, “To Serve Man,” written by Rod Serling from a story by Damon Knight, directed by Richard L. Bare, first aired March 2, 1962)

-Actually, I suppose To Serve Man would only rank high on a “best-loved book” list prepared by a Kanamit… If by some twist of fate as bizarre as those portrayed on the series, you’ve never seen or heard about this particularly delicious morsel from The Twilight Zone, here’s a fast-food version:
+Actually, I suppose To Serve Man would only rank high on a “best-loved book” list prepared by a Kanamit… If by some twist of fate as bizarre as those portrayed on the series, you’ve never seen or heard about this particularly delicious morsel from The Twilight Zone, here’s a fast-food version found on YouTube:

 Even after fifty years, the moral of the story satisfies: Beware aliens bearing books!